Skip to content

 1. Redirect after login

-The URL at which we access after login is defined in the controllers sample_set/all and in default/home.
+The URL that we access after login is defined in the controllers sample_set/all and in default/home.

 VidjilAuth⚓︎